We work hard to provide a safe and supportive experience for all our learners.

 We can work with you, your family or guardians, and external partners to support your learning on full- and part-time courses at college, leisure courses, right through to moving into employment or higher-level learning.

 For some people, starting college may be a daunting experience.
-To help you settle, we offer taster sessions, college tours, summer programmes and one-to-one support to ensure you adjust to college life quickly.
+To help you settle, we offer taster sessions, college tours, summer programmes and support to ensure you adjust to college life quickly.

 If you would like to discuss your support needs with someone, please complete our enquiry form.